-In adopting the New York Declaration on Refugees and Migrants in September 2016, all 193 UN Member States committed to deliver more comprehensive, predictable and sustainable responses to address large-scale refugee movements.
-Since the adoption of the Declaration, fourteen countries have started to roll-out the Comprehensive Refugee Response Framework (CRRF) laid out in Annex I of the text.
-As an increasing number of countries apply the CRRF, there is a greater need for information on the application of the CRRF at the global, regional, national and local levels.
-The CRRF Global Digital Portal seeks to address this information gap and foster learnings on the application of CRRF across different contexts.
+In adopting the New York Declaration on Refugees and Migrants in September 2016, all 193 Member States of the United Nations committed to deliver more comprehensive, predictable and sustainable responses to address large-scale refugee movements.
+Since the Declaration was adopted, fifteen countries have started to roll-out the Comprehensive Refugee Response Framework (CRRF) laid out in Annex I of the text.
+As an increasing number of countries apply the CRRF, there is a greater need for information on how comprehensive responses are being rolled out at the global, regional, national and local levels.

 What is the CRRF Global Digital Portal?